Processing PDF files with a Terminal

 pdftk

-See Encrypting PDFs and How to flatten PDF forms to avoid compatibility errors.
+See my other pdftk posts for Encrypting PDFs, How to flatten PDF forms to avoid compatibility errors and How to add a watermark to your multimedia files.

 Test with this online terminal: